Best Business Books

 Story vs. framework

-Shoe Dog and Built to Last are narrative.
+Shoe Dog is narrative.
 Zero to One and The Lean Startup are framework-based.
 Both are valuable; know which you're in the mood for.

 Frequently asked questions